bbtai2lab/graphic2sequence/README.md

 ### 201809

-Since layout of bootstrap image is very naive that we can even distinguish each layout only by the color of buttons, we pretrained a 2 layer CNN `conv_color` to seperate color channels, then each color feature will be put into 2~3 layer of CNN before embedding.
-Also, we encode code in *.gui* ourselves to some arrays first, and then train a DecoderRNN to see whether this Decoder can generate words perfectly.
+Since layout of bootstrap image is very naive which can be distinguished only by the color of buttons, we pretrained a 2 layer CNN `conv_color` to seperate color channels, then each color feature will be put into 2~3 layer of CNN before embedding.
+Also, in another experiment, we encoded code in *.gui* ourselves to some arrays first, and then trained a DecoderRNN to see whether this Decoder can generate words perfectly.

 In this series of experiment, We found that,

-1. meadian batch size have better result.
+1. better train with median batch size.
 > for example, `batch_size=16` is better than `batch_size=64`

 2. SGD works better than Adaptive optimizer such as Adam and Adadelta.